SkafteNicki/dtu_mlops/s7_deployment/cloud_deployment.md

     ```

 7. Instead of deploying our docker container using the UI or command line, which is a manual operation, we can do it
-    continuously by using `cloudbuild.yaml` file we learned about in the previous section.
+    continuously by using the `cloudbuild.yaml` file we learned about in the previous section.
 This is called
     [continuous deployment](https://resources.github.com/devops/fundamentals/ci-cd/deployment), and it is a way to
     automate the deployment process.